awalterschulze/blog/content/post/monads-for-goprogrammers.md

 , we can get to the whole point: the abstract concept of a `monad`.

 A `monad` is simply an embellished type.
-Hmmm ... ok that does not help to explain it, its too abstract.
+Hmmm ... ok that does not help to explain it, it is too abstract.
 And that is typically the problem with trying to explain what a `monad` is.
-Its like trying to explain what "side effects" are, its just too broad.
+Its like trying to explain what "side effects" are, it is just too broad.
 So lets rather explain the reason for the abstraction of a `monad`.
 The reason is to compose functions that return these embellished types.